 I could go on, but the point is the Bible is full of people that doubted.
 And not just people, but the main characters.
 If you took all the stories of doubt out of the Bible you wouldn’t have much left.

-The real issue isn’t the presence of doubt, rather it’s what we do with our doubt.
+The real issue isn’t doubting God, rather it’s what we do with our doubt.
 Doubt can keep us from following God.
 Or it can increase our faith.
 What made the stories of doubt in the Bible great was that they acted in faith despite their doubt.
-God isn’t scared away by doubt.
+God isn’t scared away by our doubt.

 What Doubt Isn’t… A Sin

 Doubt and disbelief are two separate issues.
 God doesn’t condemn us for asking questions.
 Jesus didn’t condemn Thomas for wanting to see the holes in his hands.
 Moses wasn’t reprimanded asking why him.
 And Abraham and Sarah still received God’s promise despite laughing in doubt.